 If you have questions about your eligibility for a mass tort lawsuit, contact us for a free consultation.

 Although there are many benefits to class actions and mass torts, it is always advisable to speak with an attorney before joining a legal action.
 In some circumstances, giving up your right to pursue an individual claim may not be the best route.
-To speak to an attorney about your legal rights and options, call Shrader Law, PLLC, to discuss your potential case.
+To speak to an attorney about your legal rights and options, call Shrader Mendez & O’Connell, to discuss your potential case.